-Spinal stenosis can be treated using minimally invasive spinal surgery as a safer and more effective alternative compared to traditional open surgery.
-There are many advantages of minimally invasive spinal surgery as it is performed using a small incision leading to small scars and less muscle disruption.
+Spinal stenosis can be treated using minimally invasive keyhole spinal surgery as a safer and more effective alternative compared to traditional open surgery.
+There are many advantages of minimally invasive keyhole spinal surgery as it is performed using a small incision leading to small scars and less muscle disruption.
 There is also less blood loss, shorter hospital stays, and faster recuperation for the patients.
-The two main minimally invasive spinal surgeries used are:
+The two main minimally invasive keyhole spinal surgeries used are:

 Minimally Invasive Decompression Surgery for Spinal Stenosis

 This can be used in mild and medium cases of spinal stenosis.
 In this category, both

 - laminotomy – A one inch incision is made on the affected area slowing access to the spine.
 The surrounding muscle fibers and tissues are gently moved aside.
 A small portion of the lamina, the bony structure of the vertebra is then removed to create more space in the spinal canal.

 - foraminotomy – A small incision is made to widen the space where the nerves leaves the spinal column known as the foramen when it is narrowed due to conditions such as bone spurs or herniated discs.